Federal and state agencies investigate fire at Grady County hand sanitizer facility - NewsBreak

 Fatal shooting prompts Strother Public Schools to cancel classes

-OKLAHOMA CITY (KOKH) — Strother Public Schools canceled classes on Monday and Tuesday after a maintenance man allegedly shot and killed his wife.
-Classes will resume on Wednesday.
+OKLAHOMA CITY (KOKH) — Strother Public Schools canceled classes on Monday after a maintenance man allegedly shot and killed his wife.
 Police said the incident near Strother Public Schools around 11 p.m.
 Sunday.
-FOX 25 was told the maintenance worker lives on...
+FOX 25 was told the maintenance worker lives on school property.
+A manhunt is underway for...

 Walmart launches InHome Delivery services to Oklahoma City area